bahadurCorvit/JavaScript/dom.md

-Here's a README file that documents the methods you've listed, which are commonly used in JavaScript for

 ## **DOM Methods**

 This document provides an overview of the most commonly used DOM manipulation methods in JavaScript.
 These methods are essential for accessing and interacting with HTML elements on a web page.